marczz/mzlinux_pages/media/images.md

         ](https://github.com/BestImageViewer/geeqie)
 -   [Gpicview](http://wiki.lxde.org/en/GPicView) (GPL)
     is a lightweight and fast image viewer for GTK+ 2.x.
-It has minimal dependencies and is quite lean 16M resident / 14M shared (without loaded image), it has no directory browsing capability and the version tested (0.2.5) has a bug that prevent to load all the jpeg of my test directory, so I cannot compare on my image directory, displaying only one jpeg of this directory it takes 32M/19M.
-By its footprints it is in the top range of GTK viewers, of course with an interface less user friendly than bigger viewer software.
+It has minimal dependencies and is quite lean, it has no directory browsing capability, has some bugs.
+It was in the top range of GTK viewers by its footprints.
+But the interface is less user friendly than bigger viewer software.

-    It is the standard picture viewer of LXDE, but has minimal dependencies using only GTK2 and glib2, and is desktop independant.
+    It was the standard picture viewer of LXDE, and has minimal dependencies using only GTK2 and glib2, and is desktop independant.

+    GpicView is no longer developped since 2013, has several bugs, and uses obsolete libraries.
+It is in Debian.
 -   <a name="gthumb"></a>{{< wp "Gthumb" >}} (GPL) is an image viewer and organizer.
 It belongs to gnome but it has very mild gnome dependencies and is more a GTK+ software.
 Its features include